 - (i) The applicant organisation is expected to have the human resources and expertise to supervise and undertake the project.
 Hence, no funding support will be provided for hiring additional supervisory staff, administrative staff, professional advisor(s), or provision of training course(s) for staff of the recipient organisation.
 Funding support for the costs brought about by the deployment of the existing staff of the recipient organisation for duties related to the project must be clearly shown in the budget and will be considered on a case-by-case basis. - (ii) Funding for staff employed directly for the project may be supported, the salaries of which will be considered on a case-by-case basis.
 The total amount for covering the salaries of project staff should normally be below 50% of the total approved budget or actual expenditure of the project, whichever is the less. - (iii) The requirements of statutory minimum wage, Mandatory Provident Fund (MPF), employees' compensation insurance, and other employment legislations must be complied with.
-Funding for MPF and staff insurance for the project will be supported. - (b) Travel and Transportation - (i) Funding for travelling expenses on public transport for project staff/volunteers and hire of transport services will be supported. - (ii) Non-local travel will normally not be supported.
-Non-local participants participating in a local function are normally expected to pay for their own travelling expenses. - (c) Education and Promotion - (i) Use of e-publications is encouraged to minimise waste generation through printed materials. - (ii) Funding for website design and maintenance cost will be considered on a case-by-case basis.
-Consideration should be given to the use of own existing website, social media page, etc. to achieve publicity results instead of creating a website for a project. - (iii) Expenses on educational materials will be considered on the condition that they are essential. - (iv) Funding for rental of venue and facilities owned by the applicant organisation is normally not supported.
+Funding for MPF and staff insurance for the project will be supported.

+(b) Travel and Transportation

+- (i) Funding for travelling expenses on public transport for project staff/volunteers and hire of transport services will be supported. - (ii) Non-local travel will normally not be supported.
+Non-local participants participating in a local function are normally expected to pay for their own travelling expenses.

+(c) Education and Promotion

+- (i) Use of e-publications is encouraged to minimise waste generation through printed materials. - (ii) Funding for website design and maintenance cost will be considered on a case-by-case basis.
+Consideration should be given to the use of own existing website, social media page, etc. to achieve publicity results instead of creating a website for a project. - (iii) Expenses on educational materials will be considered on the condition that they are essential.

-- (v) Funding for production of practical and promotional guides such as that on green lifestyle, energy efficiency, eco-tours and nature conservation will be considered.
-Details of the publication arrangements and relevant budget should be provided in the application form for assessment. - (vi) Funding for hire of transport for conducting promotional and educational activities of the project, travel allowances and meal allowances for volunteers will be considered. - (d) Insurance
+- (iv) Funding for rental of venue and facilities owned by the applicant organisation is normally not supported. - (v) Cash reward to individual(s) to promote participation in the project activities will not be supported. - (vi) For project proposals seeking for funding support exceeding two million dollars, the applicant organisations may consider arranging by themselves or propose to hire event planning and/or marketing companies to promote the project results.
+The ECF Committee will consider approving grants for reasonable expenditures on such promotion plans. - (vii) Funding for production of practical and promotional guides such as that on green lifestyle, energy efficiency, eco-tours and nature conservation will be considered.
+Details of the publication arrangements and relevant budget should be provided in the application form for assessment. - (viii) Funding for hire of transport for conducting promotional and educational activities of the project, travel allowances and meal allowances for volunteers will be considered.

+(d) Insurance

-A recipient organisation must effect and keep in force appropriate insurance policies for its project(s) throughout the project period(s), including but not limited to employees' compensation insurance, third party insurance, public liability insurance, group personal accident insurance, etc. Under no circumstances shall the ECF or Vetting Sub-committee or Secretariat be held liable for any loss or damages or liabilities arising from the funded project.
+A recipient organisation must effect and keep in force appropriate and valid insurance policies for its project(s) throughout the project period(s), including but not limited to employees' compensation insurance, third party insurance, public liability insurance, group personal accident insurance, etc. Under no circumstances shall the ECF or Vetting Subcommittee or Secretariat be held liable for any loss or damages or liabilities arising from the funded project.